LivePersonInc/knowledge-center-archive/_new/latest-whats-new-april.md

 ## Proactive App Messaging analytics
 Outbound Reporting 2.0 API will include the following metrics for the Proactive to App Messaging channel (in addition to SMS and WhatsApp): number of outbound messages sent, delivered, read by the consumer, replied to, and outbound message failure reasons.

+### Connect to Messaging Enhancements
+## IVR to App Messaging - Analytics
+Outbound Reporting 2.0 API will include the following metrics for Connect to Messaging for the App Messaging channel (in addition to SMS and WhatsApp channels).
+Metrics include the number of IVR deflections sent, delivered, read by the consumer, replied to and outbound message failure reasons.

+## Reporting Analytics UI overview Dashboard
+The Connect to Messaging webtool will have an Analytics UI page.
+This page will include a full spectrum of pre and post conversation events in the overview full funnel dashboard.
+Full funnel metrics include total IVR deflections sent, delivered, read by the consumer, replied to and outbound message failure reasons.

+## Customer SDE Support for C2M
+Connect to Messaging will allow brands to report on Engagement Attributes for a complete and contextual Connect to Messaging conversational flow.
+The Connect to Messaging API enables brands to report additional information about the consumer and can send visitors rich context information to agents for better serving the consumers.

 ## Apple Pay enhancements
 Brands can programmatically insert product cart information that’s retrieved from an API call: